 Changing landscapes and expectations make interpersonal communication, time management and active listening the gold standard for internal and external client management.
 By adopting the 23 TED Tenets, our attorneys and staff work from the same standards, which bolsters our clients’ success as well as their own.
 The TED Tenets reinforce a commitment to open communication, responsiveness, compassion and excellence, which defines the Taylor English culture and client experience for years to come.

 The author Peter Drucker famously wrote that “culture eats strategy for breakfast.”
-Taylor English has taken Drucker’s words to heart by focusing on establishing a culture that focuses on things that matter–encouraging behaviors that help build strong relationships both internally and externally, and establishing a commitment to delivering high-quality legal services.
+Taylor English has taken Drucker’s words to heart by focusing on fostering a culture that focuses on things that matter–encouraging behaviors that help build strong relationships both internally and externally, and establishing a commitment to delivering high-quality legal services.
 Our adoption and focus on the TED Tenets gives life to our mission to be a purpose-built law firm as we continue to engage the behaviors outlined by the tenets.
-The Tenets reinforce our commitment to collaboration, productive feedback and solutions-oriented thinking, which differentiates Taylor English in the market.
+The TED Tenets reinforce a commitment to open communication, responsiveness, compassion, and excellence, which defines the Taylor English culture and client experience.

 Respond quickly to all emails, texts, and phone calls (be a 2-hour responder) with at least an acknowledgement that you’ve received the message and will be in touch.
 Then be in touch as soon as possible and keep those involved continuously updated on the status of outstanding issues.
 Being fanatical about responsiveness shows our clients (internal and external) that they’re important to us and that we’re eager to assist.

 Taylor English exists solely to service our clients, and they deserve the best from each of us.
 It’s also the best way to keep our clients.
 When providing answers, point out other legal developments in which they may be interested, or attach a Law Alert.
 When another lawyer is servicing your client, follow up to make sure the service met the client’s needs.